Get started on your savings goals with Spend to Save

 The number one thing you can do to improve your credit score is to pay your bills on time.
 Creditors are primarily interested in how consistently you pay your bills.
 It’s important to pay all of your bills on time, including credit cards, auto loans, student loans, medical bills, utilities, etc.

+Another way to help boost your credit score quickly is to pay off debt and keep your credit card balances low.
 Creditors look at the amount of available credit you have compared to how much you’re using.
 This is called your utilization ratio.
 Lenders like to see utilization ratios of 30 percent or less.
 The people with the best scores tend to have lower ratios.
-If you’re able to pay off a credit card, don’t close it right away.
-Having all of that available credit will improve your utilization ratio.

 Other tips include only opening new credit when you need it and not applying for too many new accounts.
 You can also ask for help from a credit counselor.
 If you wish to speak with one, please contact us and we can help.